-Portugal has approved but not ratified the 1933 Rome Convention on the Unification of Certain Rules relating to the Precautionary Arrest of Aircraft.
+Portugal has approved but not ratified the Rome Convention on the Unification of Certain Rules relating to the Precautionary Arrest of Aircraft (1933).

-Portugal is a party to the 1944 Chicago Convention on International Civil Aviation and to the 1948 Geneva Convention on the International Recognition of Rights in Aircraft.
+Portugal is a party to the Chicago Convention on International Civil Aviation (1944) and to the Geneva Convention on the International Recognition of Rights in Aircraft (1948).

-Portugal is also a party to the Warsaw Convention for the Unification of Certain Rules Relating to International Carriage by Air, signed on 12 October 1929 and to the Montreal Convention for the Unification of Certain Rules for International Carriage by Air, signed on 28 May 1999.
+Portugal is also a party to the Warsaw Convention for the Unification of Certain Rules Relating to International Carriage by Air, signed on 12 October 1929, and to the Montreal Convention for the Unification of Certain Rules for International Carriage by Air, signed on 28 May 1999.

-The Cape Town Convention on International Interests in Mobile Equipment of 2001 and the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment are not in force in Portugal.
+The Cape Town Convention on International Interests in Mobile Equipment and its Protocol on Matters specific to Aircraft Equipment (2001) are not in force in Portugal.